Leading wellbeing with Be You in Long Day Care

 |12.25 pm–12.30 pm||Move to main stage|

 |12.30 pm–12.55 pm||Panel discussion on leader perspectives

-Babies and toddlers: Specific considerations in Long Day Care
+Babies and toddlers: Specific considerations for leaders in Long Day Care

 Facilitator: Nicole Lees